 Key Takeaway

-Roasting Mahi at 375°F (191°C) for 10-15 minutes results in perfectly cooked fillets that are moist, delicious, and easy to prepare.
+Roasting Mahi Mahi at 375°F (191°C) for 10-15 minutes delivers moist, flavorful fish that are simple to prepare and perfect for any meal.

-By following this simple oven-roasted fish recipe, you can create a delicious seafood dish that will impress your family and friends.
+By following this simple recipe, you can create a delicious lunch or dinner dinner that will be a big hit with your family.

 To cook Mahi on the stove, try our Pan Seared Mahimahi with Basil Butter recipe.